Chapter R2: JSA conditions of entitlement

 R2478 Foster parents

-People who receive payments from
+People who receive payments from1. a

 LA